sabitovvt/vscode-favorites-panel/README.md

 If extension settings are not specified, demo settings will be used.

-The extension settings are in section **"favoritesPanel.commands": []** in the Settings(settings.json)

-You can also place settings in custom files
+The extension settings are in section **"favoritesPanel.commands": []** in the Settings(settings.json) You can also place settings in custom files **favoritesPanel.configPath**

+If you want to make specific settings for each workspace, then use **favoritesPanel.commandsForWorkspace** or **favoritesPanel.configPathForWorkspace**. in the workspace settings.

-The order of displaying the settings:
+The order of loading and displaying the settings:
 - **Settings: favoritesPanel.commands**
+- **Settings: favoritesPanel.commandsForWorkspace**
 - **Settings: favoritesPanel.configPath: "full_path_to_custom_configuration_file"**
+- **Settings: favoritesPanel.configPathForWorkspace: "full_path_to_custom_configuration_file"**
 - **.vscode/favoritesPanel.json** in project folder
 - **.favoritesPanel.json** in project folder
 - **favoritesPanel.json** in project folder